vrussillo/moog-pern-app/README.md

 # Moog React Node Express Patchbook Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). in addition of Node Express JS and PosgreSQL

 ## Demo

 * No need to signup, you can login with the following credentials:
  <br>
 * username | password     | email
  <br>
 * testuser | testpassword | test@test.com

 ## Database Schema